-(3 February 2009) The 7 brothers, Europe's largest electricity and gas companies continue to dominate.
-They extend their reach and grip over industrial companies as well as household consumers.
-Misguided European Commission proposals to liberalise the electricity and gas market only benefit the giants.
-The report was produced by Professor of energy policy Steve Thomas, Public Services International Research Unit (PSIRU) of the University of Greenwich. (www.psiru.org)
+(21 August 2009) In an updated report on the European companies in the electricity and gas sector, further evidence is provided that the 7 brothers, Europe's largest electricity and gas companies continue to strengthen their grip.
+The report provides continued evidence of how the misguided liberalization policies are leading to a group of powerful companies.
+The updated report was produced by Professor of energy policy Steve Thomas, Public Services International Research Unit (PSIRU) of the University of Greenwich. (www.psiru.org)